 Boil Your Own Fertilizer

 Another way to get similar results is to use potatoes instead.
 The potatoes need to be graded into fine pieces without discarding the skins and boiled for several minutes.
 Once cooled, it can be stored in canning jars and later added to the pot's bark.
 For more potassium, avoid the possible decomposition of banana peels, cut fresh bananas, and add to the potato mixture while being boiled.

 Another addition that can be used with the potato and banana mixture is agar.
 Agar is a plant-based material commonly used in science labs.
 It is derived from the red algae plant found in the ocean and is completely edible.
 While it is normally used in the lab or as a protein substitute gelatin, the substance adds additional nutrients to the mixture.
 This not only allows it to bind better but also to contribute additional sugars to the fertilizer.

 Put Epsom Salts in Your Mixture

 Epsom salt contains valuable magnesium, which helps with new growth generation and creates stronger roots for orchids.
-For brighter and heartier flowers, mix one teaspoon with water and add it to your regular fertilizing routine.
+Mix one teaspoon with water for brighter and heartier flowers and add it to your regular fertilizing routine.

 A Little Chemical Help

-When dealing with newly purchased orchids and creating your first homemade batch of natural fertilizer, it is common to add a diluted mixture of water and traditional store-bought fertilizer to help it along.
+When dealing with newly purchased orchids and creating your first homemade batch of natural fertilizer, adding a diluted mixture of water and traditional store-bought fertilizer is common to help it along.
 When first getting started, a combination of the natural ingredients with the more traditional chemical fertilizers will give your orchids a jump-start before slowly phasing the chemicals out as they mature.

 Many of the items used are probably in your home already.
 Now you can use them to have beautiful orchids.